Code-Institute-Submissions/urban-paws/README.md

 [<img src="assets/images/urban-paws-transparent-tiny.png" width="230">](https://matty-el.github.io/urban-paws/)

 #### Colours

 A simple colour palette has been developed based on the three core Urban Paws colours.
-Full details of the colour scheme is contained in the [Urban Paws Branding Template](assets/design/Urban_Paws_Branding_Template.pdf).
+Full details of the colour scheme is contained in the [Urban Paws Branding Template](design/Urban_Paws_Branding_Template.pdf).

 #### Typography

 The Montserrat font has been utilised for all menu and heading text across the website.
 Raleway font has been used for the main text sections.
-Full details of the typography used is contained in the [Urban Paws Branding Template](assets/design/Urban_Paws_Branding_Template.pdf).
+Full details of the typography used is contained in the [Urban Paws Branding Template](design/Urban_Paws_Branding_Template.pdf).

 ## Features

 ### Existing Features

-TO BE COMPLETED

--   Feature 1 - allows users X to achieve Y, by having them fill out Z
--   ...

-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:
+#### All pages

+**Header**

+-   The brand logo linking to the Home page is displayed on the top left of each page.
+-   A navigation menu on the right of the header that allows the user to navigate the website by clicking the links or open a contact form by selecting the Contact menu item.
+There is a dropdown menu for the individual Shop Dog and Shop Cat pages.The menu links change colour when hovered over and are highlighted in a different colour when the user is currently on that page.
+- The contact form can be populated with mandatory first name, last name, email address and animal preference along with the options to add a comment or enquiry and to sign up to the company newsletter.

+*Note: The contact form does not currently submit any data.
+The final version of the form will submit data to a back-end database and will present a message to the user upon submitting the form.*

+**Footer**

+-   A footer section displaying copyright wording and links to Facebook, Twitter, YouTube, Instagram and Pinterest social media sites.

+#### Home page

+**What we do section**

+-   This section of the Home page outlines what the company does and provides a call to action 'Find Out More' button to open the contact form.
+The contact form can be populated with mandatory first name, last name, email address and animal preference along with the options to add a comment or enquiry and to sign up to the company newsletter.

+*Note: The contact form does not currently submit any data.
+The final version of the form will submit data to a back-end database and will present a message to the user upon submitting the form.*

+**PADD Suit section**

+-   This section of the Home page outlines a product the company has developed - the PADD Suit.
+There are two buttons included in this section to link through to the Shop Dog and Shop Cat pages.

+**Shop Cat and Shop Dog pages**

+- These pages contain the product listings with a product card for each individual product.
+- The product cards include a picture of each product along with a product description, sizes and colour swatches that expand when hovered over.
+- The footer section of the product cards have a size guide button which when clicked opens a size guide for the products.
+There is a 'Buy on Amazon' button that links to the Amazon.co.uk website when clicked.

+*Note: The buttons to link to the Amazon.co.uk website will be pre-populated with the listing search details once the listings are on Amazon.*

+**About us page**

+- This page contains a simple profile for each of the members of the Urban Paws team.

 ### Features Left to Implement

+-   Active product links to Amazon.co.uk
+-   Contact form data submission and acknowledgement
--   Blog
+-   Urban Paws Blog
 -   Featured products
 -   Shopping cart
 -   eCommerce capabilities

 ## Technologies Used